Shopify is an e-commerce platform that allows anyone to set up their online store and sell their products.

-Navigating the bar on the left select ‘Products.’
+Navigate the bar on the left and select ‘Products.’
 You will then see a blue ‘Add a product’ button in the middle of the page.
 Use the following screen to add as much detail as needed about your products.
-Especially look at those that will help with SEO, such as name, description, and URL.
+Specifically look at those that will help with SEO, such as name, description, and URL.
 Include as many details as possible to help inform the customers about your items.

 Following, this is the screen where you upload product pictures.
 Once the image is uploaded, then you can rearrange them, so don’t worry about uploading them in any particular order.

-Brand pictures can be sold, so make sure to show off your items at their fullest and highlight any specific or special features with close-up photos.
-We suggest that you keep all the photos of the same sizes to keep your store up-to-date unless you’re planning to make a Pinterest board look like your collection pages.
+Brand pictures can be sold, so make sure to show off your items to their fullest and highlight any specific or special features with close-up photos.
+We suggest that you keep all the photos of the same sizes to keep your store up-to-date unless you’re planning to make a Pinterest board lookalike with your collection pages.

 Once all are filled out, always remember to click in the top and bottom right corners on the ‘Save file’ button.